At a Glance

 - Studio Art

 *Base Cost (cost per unit x program units) is provided to aid in program comparison only.

 Bachelor of Arts in Art

-Azusa Pacific’s Bachelor of Art in Art program prepares students for a lifetime of artistic expression.
-Students cultivate individual creativity through the study of history, technique, presentation, and social engagement as a reflection of the creative and transformative nature of God the ultimate Creator.
+Azusa Pacific’s art major prepares students for a lifetime of artistic expression.
+Students cultivate individual creativity through the study of history, technique, presentation, and social engagement as a reflection of the creative and transformative nature of God, the ultimate Creator.
 These then provide a framework for advanced study in one of two concentrations, either studio art or teaching/art education.

 Studio art students focus on a particular discipline: drawing and painting, photography, ceramics, printmaking, sculpture, or crafts.
 The teaching/art education concentration, while also focused on a specific artistic discipline, is a state-approved program for those wishing to teach art in secondary public or private schools.

 APU also offers an art concentration for liberal studies majors.

 You’re an art major if you:

 - Desire to develop as a creative professional.

 - Want to engage in the creative and transformative nature of God.